ThePalaceProject/android-ci/README.md

 information.
 The scripts in `.ci` contain _no user-serviceable parts_.

-The CI scripts only know how to build [Gradle](https://www.gradle.org) projects as, unfortunately, this is the only supported build system for use in Android project.
+The CI scripts only know how to build [Gradle](https://www.gradle.org) projects as, unfortunately, this is the only supported build system for use in Android projects.
 The CI scripts expect your Gradle project to define the following tasks:

 |Task                      |Description|